binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/DevFestDraw_Archi.png" width="800px">
 </div>

-I try to use the power of serverless as much as I can.
+I tried to use the power of serverless as much as I could.
 So what I add this year was the additionnal services:
-* A cloud functions to listen to new drawing in the firebase tree based on Firebase Admin SDK
+* A cloud function to listen to new drawing in the firebase tree based on Firebase Admin SDK
-* A Machine learning model to use to recognize the drawing based on Cloud ML
+* A Machine learning model utilized to recognize the drawing based on Cloud ML
 * Google Cloud Storage to save the drawings

 ### Machine learning addon

 The biggest addition of 2017 was the machine learning detection.
-So to use it, I create a cloud function that use the Firebase Admin SDK to listen to new additions of drawings :
+So to use it, I created a cloud function that used the Firebase Admin SDK to listen to new additions of drawings :

-1. The user creates a draw.
+1. The user creates a drawing.
-2. He submits it and the application upload the drawing to cloud storage
+2. He submits it and the application uploads the drawing to cloud storage
-3. The cloud function start
+3. The cloud function starts
-4. The draw is compressed and convert to a greyscale image of 28x28 pixels (it's because the model was trained to recognize a grayscale image of this size and to be as efficient as we can)
+4. The drawing is compressed and converted to a greyscale image of 28x28 pixels (it's because the model was trained to recognize a grayscale image of this size and to be as efficient as we can)
 5. The model is interrogated
 6. The drawing is classified
-7. The cloud functions update the firebase tree in order to change the state of the draw to continue the workflow.
+7. The cloud function updates the firebase model in order to change the state of the drawing to continue the workflow.

-As I'm not a specialist of Machine Learning, I Ask some help to a Googler from New York [Yufeng Guo](https://twitter.com/YufengG).
-He does all the stuff of training the model.
+As I'm not a specialist on Machine Learning, I Asked some help from a Googler from New York [Yufeng Guo](https://twitter.com/YufengG).
+He did all the stuff of training the model.
 He trained a machine learning model based on 'black and white' image of 28x28 pixels.
-I had to do a conversion between what I receive and what I send to the ML engine.
-In that way, this image:
+I had to do a conversion between what I received and what I sent to the ML engine.
+The image:

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/DevFestDraw_before.png" >